 Carpal tunnel release surgery

 Carpal tunnel release surgery is an operation to ease the symptoms of carpal tunnel syndrome (CTS).
 The symptoms include numbness, weakness, tingling and pain in your hand.
 The operation involves dividing a ligament in your wrist.
-This eases pressure on a nerve that controls movement of your thumb and feeling in your hand.
+This will ease pressure on a nerve that controls movement of your thumb and feeling in your hand.

 About carpal tunnel release surgery